syedmouaazfarrukh/learning-resource-dump/azure/004-az-securing-data.md

     - Inputs:
         - Security weakness of current applications is a failure to correctly validate input data
         - Don't use inline SQL
-        - Use Procedures instead of inline SQL
+        - Use Procedures instead o`f inline SQL
     - Outputs:
         - Screen outputs are encoded, not to be interpreted as code